-Monte Carlo simulations will be used to "verify empirically" properties of the econometrics estimation methods whose "theory" had been studied in the previous courses of Econometrics (such as Econometrics of BA, Microeconometrics, Macroeconometrics, Statistical Inference).
+Students are requested to verify, by means of Monte Carlo simulations, some properties of the methods whose "theory" had been studied in the previous courses of Econometrics (such as Econometrics of BA, Microeconometrics, Macroeconometrics, Statistical Inference).
 Examples are:

-Unbiasedness of ordinary least squares in a regression model satisfying "classical" assumptions (Gauss-Markov theorem).

-Instrumental variables estimation method versus ordinary least squares: comparison of efficiency.
-Bias, inconsistency and/or consistency of ordinary least squares and instrumental variables in presence of endogenous regressors.
+Unbiasedness and efficiency of ordinary least squares in a regression model satisfying "classical" assumptions (Gauss-Markov theorem).
+Bias, inconsistency and/or consistency of ordinary least squares in presence of endogenous regressors.
+Instrumental variables estimation method.
+Likelihood, score and information matrix.
+Maximum likelihood estimation method, Numerical techniques to maximize the likelihood, Computational efficiency of maximization techniques: Newton-Raphson versus BHHH.

-Likelihood, score, Information matrix, Maximum likelihood.,

-Numerical techniques to maximize the likelihood, Computational efficiency of maximization techniques: Newton-Raphson versus BHHH.
 Alternative estimators of the information matrix and of the variance-covariance matrix.

-Pseudo-maximum likelihood (or quasi-maximum likelihood) of misspecified models and robust estimator of the variance-covariance matrix.

-If time permits, also some simple examples of Simulated maximum likelihood and Indirect inference will be considered.
-Most applications will be done on simple linear and non-linear regression models.
+Pseudo-maximum likelihood (or quasi-mximum likelihood) of misspecified models (and robust estimator of the variance-covariance matrix).
+Simulated maximum likelihood.
+Indirect inference.
+Monte Carlo simulations will be done on simple linear and non-linear regression models, microeconometric models (logit, probit, tobit), models for time series (AR, MA).
 Some lessons will "refresh" (or integrate) the theory already studied in the previous courses of Econometrics.
 The course will "not" include lessons on a particular programming language.
-Students will be requested to "program" the Monte Carlo simulation algorithms, NOT simply to click on the "menu"

-of the available commercial computer packages.
-"Ideally", students should already have a working knowledge of (and be "moderately" fluent with) a programming language of their choice (Matlab, R, Gauss, C++, Fortran, Python are all suitable; different students may use different programming languages; the purpose of the course is to experiment econometric methods, "not" to learn a programming language).
+Students will be requested to "program" the Monte Carlo simulation algorithms, not simply to apply tools provided by the available commercial computer packages.
+Therefore, students "must" already have a working knowledge of (and be "moderately" fluent with) a programming language of their choice (Matlab, R, C, Fortran, Python are all suitable; different students may use different programming language; the purpose of the course is to experiment econometric methods, "not" to learn a programming language).
+To pass the exam ("idoneous") a student must produce "convincing" results of her/his experiments.

-Being a "laboratory", a large part of the work will be done "in class", and not only as homework.
-Students are therefore requested to attend regularly the "lessons" from the beginning and produce "convincing" results of their experiments.